psychemedia/island-storynotes/spithead_mutiny.md

 But all was not well.

 The round-robin letters had called for increased pay, better provisions — and a fairer share of them — and an improved share of prize money.
-For at that time, his Majesty's ships often acted in pirate mode, taking what prizes they could from boarded ships, then sharing spolis out between officers and crew, albeit with the lion's share to the officers.
+For at that time, his Majesty's ships often acted in pirate mode, taking what prizes they could from boarded ships, then sharing spoils out between officers and crew, albeit with the lion's share to the officers.

 When the men sailed that first week of March for Brest, to keep a watching eye over the French fleet assembling there, they were hopeful that on their return Howe would have acted favourably on behalf their plea.